 Additional Reading: What Happens If I Die Without Creating A Will?

-No one likes to think their own marriage might end.
-However, with nearly half of all unions in the United States ending in separation, it is worth considering what the financial consequences of a divorce would be.
+However, with nearly half of all unions in the United States ending in separation, it's worth considering what the financial consequences of a divorce would be.

-In addition to determining how to divide assets and debts during a divorce, prenuptial agreements can help couples be more financially transparent prior to tying to knot.
+In addition to determining how to divide assets and debts during a divorce, prenuptial agreements can help couples be more financially transparent before tying the knot.

 Don't DIY it.
-Prenups drawn up without attorney’s representing each side have less chance of holding up in court.
-If you feel a prenup is necessary, then this is not the time to be cheap and forego hiring adequate legal counsel.
+Prenups drawn up without attorneys representing each side have less chance of holding up in court.
+If you feel a prenup is necessary, then this isn't the time to be cheap and forego hiring adequate legal counsel.

-In an ideal world, a prenuptial agreement isn’t just a matter of protecting your assets; it’s the starting point in a marriage for getting two partners working on the same page as they build their lives and financial house together.
+In an ideal world, a prenuptial agreement isn’t just a matter of protecting your assets; it’s the starting point in marriage for getting two partners working on the same page – building their lives and financial house together.

 Article written by Penny